 Of course, over the many dinner parties I hosted over the years, there is a thing or two I picked up on to make my evenings run smoother.
 Today, I am taking you through five tips I use every time I plan a dinner party to ensure my guests, and I have a great time.

 When you first extend the invitation to your dinner party guest, more often than not, they will ask if there is anything they can bring.
 For so long, I wanted to be a super host.
-Not needing any extra help during my parties.
+Not need any extra help during my parties.
 But it is important to remember many guests do not want to arrive empty-handed and want to contribute to the meal.
 This is especially true if you are hosting guests with any dietary restrictions.
 I always offer my guests to bring their favorite drink, appetizer, or dessert.